 According to legends dating back to at least the mid-18th century, Baba Yaga is a witch who resides in the forest.
 She usually uses a magical mortar and pestle for transportation, but sometimes flies around on a broom.

 Baba Yaga’s house, which sits in the darkest corner of the woods, stands atop chicken legs.
 A rooster head sometimes pokes up from the roof.
 And the witch protects her hut with a fence built from human bones.

 Like many other legendary witches, Baba Yaga enjoys roasting and eating her victims in her house, where she keeps an enormous oven.

 Baba Yaga is said to be hideously ugly.
 She is bony and frail, with a nose so long it hits the ceiling when she lies down to sleep.
-According to Ancient Origins, some call her “the bony one.”
+Some call her “the bony one.”
 Others claim her teeth are made from iron.
 Sometimes, she’s even portrayed as a trio of three evil sisters.